thePortal362/fsociety/README.md

 # fsociety
-Network Mapping Tool programmed in C++.
+Network Mapping Scipt programmed in C++.
 > [!WARNING]
 > Hello Skid!
 Only use this Script against your own WiFi and Devices.
 ![Logo](logo.png)